Gero: Slav campaigns

 In 939, an Obodrite attack left a Saxon army routed and its margravial leader dead.
 Gero in revenge invited thirty Slav chieftains to a banquet whereat he killed all but one, who managed to escape by accident.
 In response, the Stodorani revolted against German overlordship and chased the Germans across the Elbe, but Gero was able to reverse this before Otto's arrival in Magdeburg later in the year.
-He subsequently bribed Tugumir, a baptised Slav prince, to betray his countryman and make his people subject to Germany.
+He subsequently bribed Tugumir, a baptised Slav prince, to betray his countrymen and make his people subject to Germany.
 Soon after, the Obodrites and the Wilzes made submission.

 In 954, while Gero was away, the Ukrani (or Ucri) revolted, but Gero returned with Conrad the Red and pacified them.

 In 955, some Saxon counts rebelled and were banished by Duke Herman.
 They found refuge in Swetlastrana, a Slav town, location unknown (maybe current Berlin-Lichtenberg), where the Obodrite chiefs Nakon and Stoinegin (or Stojgnev) resided.
 There Herman besieged them until an agreement was reached, but an ensuing skirmish spoiled the peace.
 The Obodrites, Wilzes, Chrepienyani, Redarii and Dolenzi then banded together to oppose the coming army of Gero, the king, and Liudolf, Duke of Swabia.
 After negotiations failed because of the Germans' harsh terms, the Slavs were defeated in battle on the Drosa.

 Gero participated in general Saxon campaigns against the Slavs in 957, 959, and 960, as well as campaigning against the Wends and forcing Mieszko I of the Polans to pay tribute, grant land lien, and recognise German sovereignty during Otto's absence in Italy (962–963).
 Lusatia, according to Widukind, was subjected "to the last degree of servitude".
 Gero was responsible for subjecting the Liutizi and Milzini (or Milciani) and extending German suzerainty over the whole territory between the Elbe and the Bober.
 In these lands, the native Slavic populace was reduced to serfdom and "tribute-paying peoples" were converted into "census-paying peasants".